Isabella1807/kubeBackend/README.md

 Remember to run:
 > npm run install

+---

+### Database import
+To import SQL database, get the "kubeprojekt.sql" file in root and import in phpmyadmin.

+---

 ## Logins
 To be able to login and see the different pages use these logins: